 - Unpredictable cash resources / capital needs

-- Permanence of customer / consumer behaviors changes
+- Permanence of customer / consumer behaviours changes

-- Changing expectations for physical, emotional, financial, digital safet
+- Changing expectations for physical, emotional, financial, digital safety

 Trust as a catalyst of recovery

-- How has trust been built up (or deteriorated) in the organization during Respond?
+- How has trust been built up (or deteriorated) in the organisation during Respond?